Privacy

 What Write Lint does not do

-- No telemetry.
+- No telemetry — ever.

 - No advertising.

-- No accounts, sign-in, or identifiers.
+- No accounts, sign-in, or identifiers from us.

-- No third-party SDKs or services.
+- No third-party tracking SDKs and no data brokers.

 Apple's system-level crash reporting may still apply, controlled by your macOS Privacy & Security settings.
 We do not receive those reports.